 - Corona Portrait Project: online exhibit of portraits created in response to the Covid 19 pandemic. coronaportraitproject.com The Corona Portrait Project is also located on Instagram.
 April, 2020

-- The Seventh Annual Living Mark Exhibition, juried international group show, Verum Ultimum Gallery, July (time TBA), 2020, Portland Oregon
+- The Seventh Annual Living Mark Exhibition, juried international group show, Verum Ultimum Gallery, Portland Oregon

 - Kay Danley's paintings and commissioned works reside in many private collections within the United States, Canada, and Germany.